namsk/spritekit-swift-physics-bouncing-balls/README.md

 ## History

+* 2014-09-10 Tested on Xcode 6 GM Seed and iOS 8 GM Seed
 * 2014-09-03 Tested and Fixed error on Xcode 6 beta 7
 * 2014-08-19 Tested and Fixed error on Xcode 6 beta 6
 * 2014-08-05 Tested and Fixed error on Xcode 6 beta 5 and iOS 8 beta 5